 Cooperstown (Central New York)

 After just a few steps walking along Main Street, you’ll experience the vibrant, yet historic atmosphere of Cooperstown.
 As the proud home of the National Baseball Hall of Fame and Museum, Cooperstown carries the theme throughout the village with shops selling autographed memorabilia, apparel, and baseball hats.
 In addition to baseball-oriented stores, Main Street is home to gift shops like Riverwood and Tin Bin Alley.
 While you’re strolling Main Street, stop by Doubleday Café for a juicy burger or Schneider’s Bakery for a homemade doughnut.
 Just off Main Street, the Cooperstown Farmers’ Market occurs year-round.
 Find all kinds of items, such as fresh produce, meats, honey, and jams from vendors within 50 miles of Cooperstown.
-Rest after a busy day of shopping at the beautiful Inn at Cooperstown or Cooper Inn, located just off of Main Street.
+Rest after a busy day of shopping at the beautiful Inn at Cooperstown or the Otesaga Resort Hotel.
 Check out our Spotlight: Cooperstown blog to plan your trip, down to the minute!

 Saratoga Springs (Capital-Saratoga)